hallpaz/colorization-masks-gans/docs/index.md

 Compute the best colorization given these restrictions or attending these criteria.

+Work with histograms seems an interesting proposal due to the fact that a histogram is an statistic measure of the image and we could think about learning some transformations over this metric.

+## Neural networks and colorization

 # Goal

 With some knowledge about the problems attacked on the area and the idea of making something with a potential artistic style, we'd like to get results somewhat near to images of partial colorization.
 That is colorization with a spatial control, so we could achieve an artistic result like that presented in images XXXXXX.